TonyBarkell/OpenFin-Frameless_Example/README.md

 ## Adding a restore button

-The Minimize example in this project is found in /public/scripts/main.js, it utilizes the OpenFin API Window.restore() method (https://developer.openfin.co/docs/javascript/stable/tutorial-Window.restore.html)
+The Restore example in this project is found in /public/scripts/main.js, it utilizes the OpenFin API Window.restore() method (https://developer.openfin.co/docs/javascript/stable/tutorial-Window.restore.html)

 ## Adding a Maximise button

-The Minimize example in this project is found in /public/scripts/main.js, it utilizes the OpenFin API Window.maximize() method (https://developer.openfin.co/docs/javascript/stable/tutorial-Window.maximize.html)
+The Maximise example in this project is found in /public/scripts/main.js, it utilizes the OpenFin API Window.maximize() method (https://developer.openfin.co/docs/javascript/stable/tutorial-Window.maximize.html)

 ## Adding a Close button

-The Minimize example in this project is found in /public/scripts/main.js, it utilizes the OpenFin API Window.close() method (https://developer.openfin.co/docs/javascript/stable/tutorial-Window.close.html)
+The Close example in this project is found in /public/scripts/main.js, it utilizes the OpenFin API Window.close() method (https://developer.openfin.co/docs/javascript/stable/tutorial-Window.close.html)

+## Adding a Undock button

+The Undock example in this project is found in /public/scripts/main.js, it utilizes the OpenFin API layouts.snapAndDock.undockWindow() method (https://cdn.openfin.co/docs/services/layouts/1.2.0/api/modules/snapanddock.html#undockwindow).
+To enable the Layouts API you either need to build the npm package into your project (see https://github.com/HadoukenIO/layouts-service this is the recomended method), or add the following to your HRML page: `<script src="https://cdn.openfin.co/services/openfin/layouts/1.2.0/openfin-layouts.js"></script>`

+The Layouts v1 service has been superceded by a new generation Native OpenFin Layouts, please contact support@openfin.co for more information.